1. Arjuna's Dilemma

 व्यूढां द्रुपदपुत्रेण तव शिष्येण धीमता

-Duryodhana tells Drona to behold the Pandava army, arrayed in military formation by Dhrishtadyumna.
-He opens his monologue with a delicate reminder to his teacher that they are facing his former students in battle, who have acquired their skills in warfare by his guidance.
+Duryodhana begins his monologue with a delicate reminder to his teacher that they are facing his former students in battle, who have acquired their considerable skills in warfare by his guidance.

 mahatīṁ chamūm

-Interpreted as "great army", but might be closer to "glorious legions".
+Often translated as "great army", the literal meaning is closer to "glorious legions".
 In the Ramayana, another classic Sanskrit epic, a camū (चमू) is a military division consisting of 729 elephants, 729 chariots, 2187 horses, and 3645 foot soldiers.

 drupada-putreṇa

 Duryodhana specifically refers to the commander of the opposing army, Dhrishtadyumna, as "son of Drupad" (drupada-putreṇa), to subtly remind his teacher Drona of his former friend Drupada, who humiliated him in childhood for his poor financial condition.
 Drona would go on to lead a military campaign against Drupad and conquer half of his kingdom of Panchal.
 Humiliated in defeat, Drupad would go on to perform a fire sacrifice in the aims of producing a powerful son who would defeat Drona.
-A son emerged from the fire who would go on to become a highly trained warrior under the tutelage of Drona himself, despite Drona being aware of the prophecy that his student would eventually kill him.
-As someone who holds firm to the principles of dharma, Drona was an impartial teacher to all his students.
+A son emerged from the fire who would go on to become a highly trained warrior under the tutelage of Drona himself, despite Drona being fully aware of the prophecy that this particular student would eventually be the one to kill him.
+As someone who holds firm to the principles of dharma, Drona was always an impartial teacher to all his students.

 • paśhyaitāṁ — Look at these